Commanders–Cowboys rivalry: 2010s

 November 22, 2018, AT&T Stadium: For the 9th time, the Redskins came to Dallas to play the Cowboys on Thanksgiving.
 Dallas had won 7 of the first 8 matchups, with history repeating itself as the Cowboys won 31–23 to move into first place in the NFC East.
 This game was a coming-out party for wide receiver Amari Cooper, whom Dallas recently acquired from the Oakland Raiders.
 He had eight receptions for 180 yards and two touchdowns, the first for 40 yards and the second for 91 yards.
 Dallas quarterback Dak Prescott was also very efficient with 288 passing yards, 2 passing touchdowns, and 1 rushing touchdown.
 Running back Ezekiel Elliott ran strong for 121 rushing yards and caught 5 passes for 22 yards in this game with a touchdown.
 Washington had lost their starting quarterback Alex Smith to injury the week prior so the Redskins relied upon backup Colt McCoy, who had 268 passing yards with 2 touchdowns but also threw 3 interceptions.

 December 29, 2019, AT&T Stadium: In the last game of the season, Dak Prescott threw 4 touchdowns in a blowout win for Dallas.
 This would mark the 17th to this point that Dallas has swept the 2-game series.
-This would also be the last game that the Washington franchise would use the name Redskins.
-The name was dropped due to massive pressure from the team's major sponsors because of the perceived racial connotation of the name.
+This was also the final game under Washington's use of the "Redskins" name.
+The name was dropped due to massive pressure from the team's major sponsors because of the perceived racial connotation of the branding.